 The following factors will be considered in the evaluation of funding requests:

-- POWER UP (PU) GRANT HISTORY – Preference will be given to organizations that have not previously received a PU grant.
-Organizations cannot apply for PU grants for 3 years after they receive a PU grant.
+- Power Up Grant History – Preference will be given to organizations that have not previously received a Power Up grant.
+Organizations cannot apply for Power Up grants for 3 years after they receive a Power Up grant.

 There will be two funding cycles per year.
-Grants are due February 15 (for grant decisions announced in April) and August 15 (for grant decisions announced in October) each year.
+Grant applications are due February 15 (for grant decisions announced in April) and August 15 (for grant decisions announced in October).

 Applications must be received (NOT postmarked) at any GVEC office by 5 p.m. on the day of the deadline.
 If the deadline falls on a holiday or weekend, the deadline is extended to the next regular business day.

 All documentation, including IRS exemption determination letter, must be received by the end of business on the deadline date in order to be eligible.